8ivek/ya_pricing_table/README.txt

 == Installation ==

-1. Upload `yapt.zip` from 'Add Plugins' area in 'Add new' plugin menu from wordpress admin area or upload `yapt` folder to `/wp-content/plugins/` directory.
+1. Upload `yapt.zip` from 'Add Plugins' area in 'Add new' plugin menu from the WordPress admin area, or upload `yapt` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Start creating pricing tables from "YA Pricing Table" -> "Add New"
 1. Copy shortcode
-1. Use it in page or post you are looking to display the pricing table.
+1. Use it on pages or posts you are looking to display the pricing table.

 == Frequently Asked Questions ==

-= Can we use YA Pricing Tables with all the available themes? = Yes, YA Pricing tables are supposed to be compatible with all the available themes, if you find any incompatibility issues please throw us a support message.
+= Can we use YA Pricing Tables with all the available themes? = Yes, YA Pricing tables are supposed to be compatible with all the available themes.
+If you find any incompatibility issues, please send us a support message.

-= How long do I have to wait until I get reply for my support question?  = We will reply support message within 24 hours.
+= How long do I have to wait until I get a reply to my support question? = We will reply to support messages within 24 hours.

 == Privacy Disclosure ==